Do you dream of at least a thousand free ways to drive traffic to your website?

 I find it hard to believe – it doesn’t take a lot of time to read an article and write down your thoughts about it.

-To make sure that your comment will be approved, it better be well-thought, truthful, and adding value to the topic.
+To make sure that your comment will make it through, it better be truthful and adds value to the topic.

 Stuff like “Thanks, great post” won’t ever work in your traffic’s favor!

 14) Do Guest Blogging

 Quite frankly, it’s understandable if you haven’t had the time for guest blogging yet.